P2Binvestor Review

 P2Binvestor offers asset-backed lines of credit.
 A line of credit establishes a maximum borrowing amount called a credit limit.
 If approved, the borrower can draw funds from the line of credit at will, so long as the cumulative amount they draw does not exceed their credit limit.
 Interest is typically only paid on the amount of credit used.

-An asset-backed line of credit uses the value of a qualifying piece of collateral the borrower puts up to establish the credit limit.
+An asset-backed line of credit uses the value of a qualifying piece of collateral that the borrower puts up to establish the credit limit.

 Supplemental term loans are also available to qualified borrowers.